How Safe Is Flying in a Helicopter?

 Photo by Jacob Lund/Shutterstock

-But should you think twice before booking that “flight-seeing” ride over a waterfall or a copter trip to the airport?
+But should you think twice before booking that flight-seeing ride over a waterfall or a copter trip to the airport?

 “It’s safe enough so that when one of these events happens, it’s a major story,” says John Goglia, an aviation consultant and former member of the National Transportation Safety Board (NTSB).
 But that doesn’t mean we shouldn’t be concerned about whether the crash was preventable, he added.

-Efforts to improve safety standards
+Efforts to improve helicopter safety

-While travelers shouldn’t be afraid to fly in a helicopter, according to Goglia, he hastened to add that more can be done to make this sector of the aviation industry safer.
-The NTSB in recent years has called for greater federal oversight of the helicopter tour industry following a spate of flight-seeing (a term used for sightseeing outings by air) accidents, including a chopper that crashed in New York City in March 2018 killing all five tourists aboard.
+The NTSB in recent years has called for greater federal oversight of the helicopter tour industry following a spate of flight-seeing accidents, including a chopper that crashed in New York City in March 2018 killing all five tourists aboard.
 The company that operated that flight was later cited for unsafe conditions, including a faulty passenger restraint system that prevented those aboard from escaping when the craft plunged into the East River.

-Last month, a helicopter crashed into a mountaintop during a flight over the Hawaiian island of Kauai, killing all seven people onboard.
-In the case of the Hawaii crash, the itinerary was designed to showcase the dramatic Na Pali coast.
-The popularity of such flights in places like Hawaii is that they offer a way to experience sights that would otherwise be inaccessible.
-But rough terrain and changing weather conditions can be challenging; the causes of the December crash are still under investigation.
+In 2019, a helicopter crashed into a mountaintop during a flight over the Hawaiian island of Kaua‘i, killing the seven people aboard.
+In the case of the Hawai‘i crash, the itinerary was designed to showcase the dramatic Nāpali coast.
+Such flights in places like Hawai‘i are popular because they offer a way to experience sights that would otherwise be inaccessible.
+But rough terrain and changing weather conditions can be challenging.

-The fatal accident rate (the number of accidents that resulted in one or more fatalities) for all helicopters in the United States was 0.72 per 100,000 flight hours in 2018, according to the U.S. Helicopter Safety Team.
+Statistics show that, percentage wise, the odds of being in a crash are very low.
+The fatal accident rate (the number of accidents that resulted in one or more fatalities) for all helicopters in the United States over the past five years was 0.73 per 100,000 flight hours, according to a recent report from the U.S. Helicopter Safety Team.

 Not all are convinced

 For those who remain nervous about helicopter safety, there are certain indicators you can look for when researching a given helicopter operator.
 Helicopter companies should be very transparent about their safety standards.
-For instance, Hawaii-based Blue Hawaiian Helicopters has a “statement of safety” front and center on its homepage touting that the company goes above and beyond even FAA regulations for safety.
+For instance, Hawai‘i-based Blue Hawaiian Helicopters has a “statement of safety” front and center on its homepage touting that the company goes above and beyond even FAA regulations for safety.
 That’s the kind of statement (with documentation to back it up) that you want to look for.

 Also, there are certain questions you should ask the operator, including how long the helicopter you are flying on has been in service and what the safety record is for the aircraft, how much experience the pilot has (pilots should have at least several years of training and flying experience), what accreditations and certifications the company has, and how recent the last safety audit was.

-Barbara Peterson is AFAR’s special correspondent for air, covering breaking airline news and major trends in air travel.
+Barbara Peterson is Afar’s special correspondent for air, covering breaking airline news and major trends in air travel.
 She is author of Blue Streak: Inside JetBlue, the Upstart That Rocked an Industry and is a winner of the Lowell Thomas Award for Investigative Reporting.

 From Our Partners